Vascular – Native

 September to November

 Difficult - should not be removed from the wild.
 This species can be grown in an alpine house but it is difficult to maintain.

-Although currently regarded as Not Threatened Myosotis uniflora is an uncommon, mostly sparsely distributed species occupying habitats that are becoming increasingly vulnerable to weed invasion, or use for viticulture.
-If these trends continue then it is likely that Myosotis uniflora will eventually be listed at some of level of threat
+Myosotis uniflora is an uncommon, mostly sparsely distributed species occupying habitats that are becoming increasingly vulnerable to weed invasion, or used for viticulture.
+If these trends continue then it is likely that M. uniflora will eventually be listed at some of level of threat.

 References and further reading

 Allan, H.H.
 1961: Flora of New Zealand.
 Vol. I. Goverment Printer, Wellington.

 Please cite as: de Lange, P.J.
 (Year at time of access): Myosotis uniflora Fact Sheet (content continuously updated).
 New Zealand Plant Conservation Network. https://www.nzpcn.org.nz/flora/species/myosotis-uniflora/ (Date website was queried)